-- Does the applicant have local adopted policies and/or ordinances in place to support the project's potential to create transformative mode-shift? - Did the applicant attach samples of adopted policies and/or ordinances that impact the nonmotorized environment? - Does the applicant have goals, objectives, and performance measures for a complete walking and/or biking network, e.g., a Complete Streets policy? - Does the applicant have goals, objectives, and performance measures for reducing pedestrian and/or bicyclist fatalities and serious injuries? - Did the applicant discuss land use, zoning, and other development standards? - Does the applicant have supportive policy tools, such as planning checklists, project development checklists, and facility design guidelines? - Is there potential for the project to support existing and planned housing, especially affordable housing?
+- Does the applicant have locally adopted policies and/or ordinances in place to support the project's potential to create a transformative mode shift? - Did the applicant attach samples of adopted policies and/or ordinances that impact the non-motorized environment? - Does the applicant have goals, objectives, and performance measures for a complete walking and/or biking network, e.g., a Complete Streets policy? - Does the applicant have goals, objectives, and performance measures for reducing pedestrian and/or bicyclist fatalities and serious injuries? - Did the applicant discuss land use, zoning, and other development standards? - Does the applicant have supportive policy tools, such as planning checklists, project development checklists, and facility design guidelines? - Is there potential for the project to support existing and planned housing, especially affordable housing?
 If housing is not an issue, the applicant must explain why it is not a concern for the community.

-Points Transforming the non-motorized environment and how other new or proposed funded projects or policies in the vicinity of this project will attribute to the transformative nature of this project 5 Points The applicant clearly and convincingly demonstrates that: The project is transforming the non-motorized environment, and/or This project is being combined with other projects, policies, and/or ordinances to make a transformative change, The applicant clearly addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
-3-4 Points The applicant sufficiently demonstrates that: The project is transforming the non-motorized environment, and/or This project is being combined with projects, policies, and/or ordinances to make a transformative change, The applicant addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
-1-2 Points The applicant somewhat demonstrates that: The project is transforming the non-motorized environment and/or This project is being combined with projects, policies, and/or ordinances to make a transformative change The applicant did not adequately address the potential for the project to support the existing and planned housing developments, especially affordable housing.
-0 Points Evaluators can award a zero if the applicant could not show that the project will have a transformative effect on the non-motorized environment.
+Points Transforming the non-motorized environment and how other new or proposed funded projects or policies in the vicinity of this project will contribute to the transformative nature of this project The applicant clearly and convincingly demonstrates that: The project is transforming the non-motorized environment, and/or 5 Dainta This project is being combined with other projects, policies, and/or ordinances to make a transformative change, 5 Points The applicant clearly addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
+For combined I/NI projects, the non-infrastructure program will contribute to the transformative nature of the project.
+The applicant sufficiently demonstrates that: The project is transforming the non-motorized environment, and/or l This project is being combined with projects, policies, and/or ordinances to make a 3-4 transformative change, Points The applicant addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
+For combined I/NI projects, the non-infrastructure program will contribute to the transformative nature of the project The project of transformative nature of the project.
+The applicant somewhat demonstrates that: The project is transforming the non-motorized environment and/or The project is transforming the non-motorized environment and/or This project is being combined with projects, policies, and/or ordinances to make a 1-2 transformative change Points The applicant did not adequately address the potential for the project to support the 1 On its existing and planned housing developments, especially affordable housing.
+For combined I/NI projects, the non-infrastructure program will contribute to the transformative nature of the project.
+Evaluators can award a zero if the applicant could not show that the project will have a 0 Points transformative effect on the non-motorized environment.
+For combined I/NI projects, the U FOILIS applicant also could not demonstrate that the non-infrastructure program will contribute to the transformative nature of the project.